 Hall 1 at Gare de Lyon in 2006, photo by Mark Craft

-Gare de Lyon is one of the six train stations serving Paris and is, to our minds, the most evocative and most glorious, imparting a feeling of the adventure that train travel once was, and, for some of us, still is.
+Gare de Lyon is one of a half-dozen train stations serving Paris and is, to our minds, the most evocative and most glorious, imparting a feeling of the adventure that train travel once was, and, for some of us, still is.
 We love boarding the TGV, settling into our seats, and having just enough time to eat a sandwich jambon and read a magazine (both of which we bought at station kiosks) before arriving in Provence at the modern Avignon Gare Méditerranée, where whatever clothes we were wearing in Paris are simply too warm.